ULL-EDYP-MUIIR-IC-2425/evocomp-theory/docs/ea-concepts.md

 * **Validity**.
 The crossover should be able to produce valid offspring, i.e. solutions that belong to the feasible region of the optimisation problem in question.

-A crossover operator is usually applied by means of a crossover rate $p_c$.
-Examples of crossovers
+A crossover operator is usually applied by means of a crossover rate $p_c \in [0, 1]$, which usually takes a large number.

-are:
+### Uniform Crossover (UX)

-* **Uniform Crossover** (UX).
 This crossover works by treating every gene independently and randomly selecting from which of the two parents a particular gene is inherited.
 To do so, first a vector $R = (r_1, \ldots, r_D)$ with $D$ random values $r_i \in [0, 1]$ is generated using a uniform distribution, where $D$ is the number of genes in a chromosome.
 Second,